Pianonic/PianoNicsMusic/README.md

 2. **Obtain Spotify Credentials** (Optional):
     - Visit the [Spotify Developer Dashboard](https://developer.spotify.com/documentation/web-api/concepts/apps) to create an application and obtain your `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET`.

 > **Note:** Providing Spotify credentials is **optional**.
 The bot will still function without them.
-However, when credentials are provided, the bot will function for Spotify songs **60% faster**, as it can directly access Spotify's API for optimized track retrieval.
+However, when credentials are provided, the bot will load Spotify songs **60% faster**, as it can directly access Spotify's API for optimized track info retrieval.

 ## Docker Setup 🐳